Securities lending has a vital and growing role to play in central bank operations.

 Historically, elevated volatility levels have benefitted securities lending programme participants.
 With an end to quantitative easing and changes to monetary policy in sight, higher volatility seems set to continue, bringing further demand for certain asset classes and sectors.

 Revenue opportunities from securities lending participation can be substantial, depending on the portfolio of available assets.
-Non-cash collateral transactions can easily generate stable and predictable returns of upwards of 10 basis points on a portfolio of G7 government debt, with a highly risk-averse approach that takes other government debt as collateral and allows for transactions to be closed on a daily basis.
+Non-cash collateral transactions can easily generate stable and predictable returns on a portfolio of G7 government debt, with a highly risk-averse approach that takes investment grade fixed income as collateral and allows for transactions to be closed on a daily basis.

 Beneficial owners willing to expand the tenor and permissible collateral set to include cross-currency assets or lower-rated securities (for example, ECB eligible debt, or even equities from the main indices) can boost returns to 25 basis points or more, while likely increasing utilisation rates.
 Employing trade structures that minimise the capital impact for borrowers, such as a Pledge structure, can provide an additional return.